 On this video photographer and videographer Caleb Pike from DSLR Video Shooter takes a look at an inexpensive high resolution monitor with some interesting capabilities from Feelworld.

-Monitors are great.
-However there are quite a few things to keep in mind when looking for a monitor including the quality of the panel, the resolution (and supported resolutions), the connections, ergonomics, build quality and of course all the different features such as Histogram, Peaking Focus Assist etc. Besides that you will need to consider pricing – most displays that tick all these boxes can cost close to a $1000 or even more depending on the brand and size (typically small monitors start at about 5 inches and go up to 17 inches or more for large pro studio/production monitors).
+The monitor is great.
+However there are quite a few things to keep in mind when looking for a monitor including the quality of the panel, the resolution (and supported resolutions), the connections, ergonomics, build quality, and of course, all the different features such as Histogram, Peaking Focus Assist etc. Besides that you will need to consider pricing – most displays that tick all these boxes can cost close to a $1000 or even more depending on the brand and size (typically small monitors start at about 5 inches and go up to 17 inches or more for large pro studio/production monitors).